Pulga (footballer)

-Victor Herrero Forcada (born 6 November 1985), known as Pulga, is a Spanish former professional footballer who played as a central midfielder.
+Víctor Herrero Forcada (born 6 November 1985), known as Pulga, is a Spanish former professional footballer who played as a central midfielder.

-Club career
+Playing career

 Spain

 Born in Almassora, Province of Castellón, Valencian Community, Pulga graduated from CD Castellón's youth setup, and made his senior debut with the reserves in 2004, in the regional leagues.
 He played his first match as a professional on 28 August 2005, coming on as a 71st-minute substitute in a 1–0 away loss against UE Lleida in the Segunda División.

 Pulga scored his only second-division goal on 11 September 2005, netting his team's in a 2–1 defeat at Xerez CD.
-He appeared in seven games with the main squad during the season as they narrowly avoided relegation, and signed for hometown club CE Almassora in the summer of 2007.
+He appeared in seven games with the main squad during the season as they narrowly avoided relegation, and signed for hometown club CD Almazora in the summer of 2007.

-In July 2007, Pulga joined Logroñés CF of the Segunda División B. He subsequently resumed his career mainly in the third tier, representing Villarreal CF B, CD Toledo, UD Alzira, UB Conquense and CD Burriana.
+In July 2007, Pulga joined Logroñés CF of Segunda División B. He subsequently resumed his career mainly in the third tier, representing Villarreal CF B, CD Toledo, UD Alzira, UB Conquense and CD Burriana.